Nutrition Is Key For Positive Outcomes After Childhood TBI

 “There are a lot of high-tech and physiology-focused treatments for traumatic brain injury, and I think that sometimes we forget about feeding these kids because we’re so worried about their brains,” she told Medscape Medical News.

-For the study, the team reviewed data from the “Cool Kids Trial” which assessed therapeutic hypothermia as a treatment for TBI in children.
+For an important study like this, the team reviewed data from the “Cool Kids Trial” which assessed therapeutic hypothermia as a treatment for TBI in children.
 In that study, the researchers randomized 77 child participants with TBI to receive hypothermia or normothermia.
 That study also collected information not directly relevant to the treatment assessment, including the timing of nutrition initiation.
 Dr. Meinart, this information allowed the team “to do our own statistical analysis, and to look at nutrition specifically.”

 The timing of nutritional support for the children in the Cool Kids Trial varied significantly; 35.5% of the participating children received nutritional support 48 hours or less after they experienced a brain injury, 40.0% received it 48 to 72 hours after injury, 18.9% received it more than 72 hours after the injury, and 5.6% received no nutritional support during the study.